quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part51_8.3_Game_Loop_A.md

 ---

 #### Frame Rate and Animation Speed Control
 Controlling the speed of an animation can be achieved by scaling the local timeline prior to mapping it onto the global timeline.
-For example, using \(R = 0.5\) scales time by half, effectively doubling the duration of the animation.
+For example, using $R = 0.5$ scales time by half, effectively doubling the duration of the animation.

 :p How do you control the speed of an animation using time scaling?
 ??x
-Controlling the speed of an animation can be done by applying a time scale factor \(R\).
-If you want to slow down or speed up an animation, you adjust \(R\) accordingly.
+Controlling the speed of an animation can be done by applying a time scale factor $R $.
+If you want to slow down or speed up an animation, you adjust $ R$ accordingly.
 For instance:

-- To halve the duration of an animation (double the speed), use \(R = 0.5\).
+- To halve the duration of an animation (double the speed), use $R = 0.5$.
-- To double the duration of an animation (half the speed), use \(R = 2\).
+- To double the duration of an animation (half the speed), use $R = 2$.

 This can be implemented in a game as follows: